auberginehill/rock-paper-scissors/README.md

                                    </tr>
                                    <tr>
                                         <td style="padding:6px"><strong></strong></td>
                                         <td style="padding:6px"><p>"In 'Micare Digitis' the hand-signs are signalled with a primary hand (by extending the fingers, if any), while the secondary hand is kept out of sight, usually behind one's back.
 The secondary hand is usually used to count the current personal score (i.e. the number of rounds won).
-In 'Micare Digitis', when signalling the number three, it might be customary to use a similar hand sign to what is seen the NBA referees using while indicating a three-point-shot-attempt, where index finger is curved beside the thumb while the last three digits remain straight.
+In 'Micare Digitis', when signalling the number three, it might be customary to use a similar hand sign to what is seen some of the NBA referees using while indicating a three-point-shot-attempt, where index finger is curved beside the thumb while the last three digits remain straight.
 When signalling the 'Zero' or 'no fingers' in 'Micare Digitis', the extended hand is accompanied with a closed fist in a similar fashion to the 'Rock' in 'Rock-paper-scissors'."
 Source: <a href="http://www.appalachianhistory.net/2011/09/only-play-this-game-with-honest-man.html">Only play this game with an honest man</a>.</p></td>
                                     </tr>
                                 </table>
                             </p>